ksc-fe/kpc/components/menu/demos/dot.md

 ## en-US

-Add `dot` attribute to `Menu`, which can make all the child elements under the current menu `MenuItem` (excluding nested `MenuItem`) display the dot; give `MenuItem` a separate `dot` to control the current menu item.
-Whether to display dots; add header information to the menu via the `header` extension point
+Add `dot` attribute to `Menu`, which can make all the child elements under the current menu `MenuItem` (excluding nested `MenuItem`) display the dot; give `MenuItem` a separate `dot` to control the current menu item whether to display dots; add header information to the menu via the `header` extension point

 ```vdt
 import {Menu, MenuItem} from 'kpc/components/menu';